Updated on 2024.10.01

 General design problems with TableGen backends

-The problem with it is, that it is ugly.
+The problem is, it is ugly.
 Although we are now able to emit C, it only works because C and C++ are so similar.
 An array initialization in C++ is almost the same as in C. So the code structure is basically the same.
 But there is no way to emit the same information (tables, functions etc.) in a different order or in a fundamentally different language (think of Lisp).
 This is a simple necessity how the backends were build.
 Because there is no clear separation between generating logic and printing it as code, the backends in the current form cannot be refactored nicely to emit code in other languages than C++.

 Most of it is also untouched for 10 years and was never modernized.
 This is understandable, since it never really was necessary.
-It works for the current use case (generating code for LLVM tools).
+It works for the current use case (generate code for LLVM tools).
 But it doesn’t allow using the generated logic in any other way.

-For example the state machine for decoding bytes to instructions is useful logic.
-Also for non-LLVM projects.
-It could be written once and used by everyone else.
-But the DecoderEmitter backend, which generates the state machine, is not build to make this state machine accessible in any other way then in the C++ code it emits.
 This is unfortunate.
 LLVM is a huge project, and many tools use the information about architectures it provides.
 Providing these kinds of often used algorithms in an accessible way, would be a nice addition.

 Translating C++ to C